BlockstreamResearch/dicemix/doc/protocol.md

 #### Hash Functions
  * `hash` is a cryptographic hash function (modeled as a random oracle).
- * `hash_otvk` is a cryptographic hash function.
-If its output size is b bits, then the probability that a protocol run fails with an honest user being excluded is `n/2**b`, where `k` is the number of messages to be mixed.
-Values of `b` in the range of 64 are perfectly sufficient; note that the probability of an unexpected connection failure or hardware failure, which has the same consequences, is certainly higher.
+ * `hash_otvk` is a second-preimage resistant cryptographic hash function.

 ### Pseudocode Conventions
  * The (non-excluded) peers are stored in set `P`.